 Severe aortic stenosis (AS) is the most common valvular disease in developed countries, with an increasing incidence due to the aging of the population.
-Its prevalence among individuals over 65 years of age ranges from 2.5% to 7%1.
-Although patients may remain asymptomatic for years, the disease progresses inexorably.
-In its advanced stages, it leads to dyspnea, angina and syncope, along with an increased risk of heart failure and high mortality if untreated2.
-Once symptoms develop, the survival rate drops dramatically to just 2- to 4-years, with mortality reaching up to 50% without treatment.
-The therapeutic management of aortic stenosis (AS) is determined by each patient's risk profile and includes three key options.4 Medical therapy helps control symptoms but does not alter the disease's progression.
-Surgical aortic valve replacement (SAVR) remains the gold standard for low-risk patients, while transcatheter aortic valve implantation (TAVI) has revolutionized treatment for the 30-40% of patients deemed unsuitable for surgery due to comorbidities, frailty, or high surgical risk, offering a minimally invasive alternative.
-TAVI significantly reduces hospital stay, minimizes the use of healthcare resources and optimizes clinical outcomes without increasing complications compared to SAVR.
-Furthermore, its reduced surgical impact allows safe discharge after an uncomplicated hospital stay, allowing patients to fully benefit from it in terms of survival and quality of life.
-However, a seamless continuum of care, from pre-procedural to long-term follow-up, is essential.
-Accordingly, Lean approaches to healthcare organization adopt best practices that improve efficiency, enhance safety in TAVI pathways, reduce waiting times and healthcare costs, and strengthen multidisciplinary collaboration in all phases of care7.
-This integrated vision aims to maximize benefits through accelerated discharge, improved quality of life, and increased patient safety7.
-This synergy promotes robust outcomes for TAVI recipients, reinforcing the importance of streamlined processes and holistic multidisciplinary collaboration8 procedural management8.
-The establishment of these specialized teams, commonly known as the Heart Team (HT) or TAVI Team (TT), has been instrumental in addressing organizational challenges and enhancing clinical outcomes.
-Within this framework, the TAVI Nurse Coordinator (TC) has emerged as a pivotal figure, significantly contributing to organizational efficiency, quality of care, and patient satisfaction.
-Experience from various international centers reveals that advanced practice nurses with expertise in case management, including geriatric assessment, patient education and early discharge planning, can reduce readmission rates and improve subjective health perception.
+Its prevalence among individuals over 65 years of age ranges from 2.5% to 7%.1 Although patients may remain asymptomatic for years, the disease progresses inexorably.
+In its advanced stages, it leads to dyspnea, angina and syncope, alongwithanincreasedriskofheartfailureandhigh mortality if untreated.2 Once symptoms develop, the survival rate drops dramatically to just 2- to 4-years, with mortality reaching up to 50% without treatment.3 The therapeutic management of aortic stenosis (AS) is determined by each patient's risk profile and includes three key options.4 Medical therapy helps control symptoms but does not alter the disease's progression.
+Surgical aortic valve replacement (SAVR) remains the gold standard for low-risk patients, while transcatheter aortic valve implantation (TAVI) has revolutionized treatment for the 30-40% of patients deemed unsuitable for surgery due to comorbidities, frailty, or high surgical risk, offering a minimally invasive alternative.5 TAVI significantly reduces hospital stay, minimizes the use of healthcare resources and optimizes clinical outcomes without increasing complications compared to SAVR.
+Furthermore, its reduced surgical impact allows safe discharge after an uncomplicated hospital stay, allowing patients to fully benefit from it in terms of survival and quality of life.5 However, a seamless continuum of care, from pre-procedural to long-term follow-up, is essential.6 Accordingly, Lean approaches to healthcare organization adopt best practices that improve efficiency, enhance safety in TAVI pathways, reduce waiting times and healthcare costs, and strengthen multidisciplinary collaboration in all phases of care.
+This integrated vision aims to maximize benefits through accelerated discharge, improved quality of life, and increased patient safety.8 This synergy promotes robust outcomes for TAVI recipients, reinforcing the importance of streamlined processes and holistic multidisciplinary collaboration.8

-TAVI Nurse Coordinator: Competence management
+TAVI Nurse Coordinator: Competence Management